Roger Hewland

 About Gramex

-In the following pages, you can read a little about the history of Gramex and the wonderful instition that Gramex became, selling classical LPs and CDs at affordable prices to music lovers and collectors.
+In the following pages, you can read a little about the history of Gramex and the wonderful institution that Gramex became, selling classical LPs and CDs at affordable prices to music lovers and collectors.

 Roger would like to thank everyone for their help and support over the years.